 THEA 301 Theatre Management3

-THEA 491 Advanced Projects in Directing, Stage Management &/or
+THEA 491 Advanced Projects in Directing, Theatre Management &/or Stage Management4

 Select three courses from:9

 THEA 120 Principles of Design for Theatre & Film (3 cr)